benlau/underline/README.md

 1. It is a C++ 11 library but supports C++14's generic lambda function (using auto as parameter type)

+2. Support Qt types but it is still compilable even the Qt library is missing.

-2. Single Header Library
+3. Single Header Library

-3. All the helper functions are pure, reentrant, and thead-safe
+4. All the helper functions are pure, reentrant, and thead-safe

 Use-cases
 -------